charlesportoferreira/word2vec/Readme.md

 ## Read the whole corpus and generate embedded vectors using word2vec/doc2vec pre-trained models
 ---

-This tool reads a dataset composed of labeled text documents and generate numerical vectors using pre-trained models.
+This tool reads a dataset composed of labeled text documents and generates numerical vectors using pre-trained models.
-The primary goal of this tool is to provide a quick method to convert text documents into numerical matrix to use on machine learning tasks as document classification.
+The primary goal of this tool is to provide a quick method to convert text documents into a numerical matrix to use on machine learning tasks as document classification.

 ### How to Install